-The clinical trial specialist (CTS) coordinates the site-specific study activation process for each study with relevant protocol team members, which is described in Section 11.2 below.
+The clinical research manager (CRM) coordinates the site-specific study activation process for each study with relevant protocol team members, which is described in Section 11.2.

 A study must open to accrual prior to any sites being activated; however, both processes proceed in parallel.
 Sites may only initiate implementation of an IMPAACT study after they have received a site-specific study activation notice.